cabrerf/TodoList/README.md

 3. Solid principles
 4. It´s used the Repository pattern
 5. I also added an Authcontroller for login with JWT and random users,  but for this instance y mark the controller TodoList as a [AllowAnonymous] for easiest check.
+6. System only use a list in memory, not DB

+## Solution

+The solution have 4 projects:

+Entites: Project about the entites

+Repository: Design pattern, acts as an intermediary layer between an application's business logic and controllers.

+TodoList: API REST

+TodoTestUnit: Project of TestUnit using XUnit framework